zhang677/zhang677.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Fourth-year undergraduate student in [Tsinghua University EE Dept.](https://www.ee.tsinghua.edu.cn/en/)
+subtitle:

 profile:
   align: left
   image: mypic.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   address:

 news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
+I'm a fourth-year undergraduate student in [Tsinghua University EE Dept.](https://www.ee.tsinghua.edu.cn/en/).
+CV can be downloaded [here](https://nicsefc.ee.tsinghua.edu.cn/nics_file/pdf/4b372c9f-e269-49ea-8300-32b7c2479795.pdf).

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.